apple/foundationdb/documentation/sphinx/source/configuration.rst

 Handling data center failures
 -----------------------------

 When a primary data center fails, the cluster will go into a degraded state.
 It will recover to the other region and continue accepting commits, however the mutations bound for the other side will build up on the transaction logs.
-Eventually, the disks on the transaction logs will fill up, so the database cannot be left in this condition indefinately.
+Eventually, the disks on the transaction logs will fill up, so the database cannot be left in this condition indefinitely.

 .. warning:: While a data center has failed, the maximum write throughput of the cluster will be roughly 1/3 of normal performance.
 This is because the transaction logs need to store all of the mutations being committed so that once the other data center comes back online it can replay history to catch back up.